 Allow sufficient time to revise before the assignment is due.
 Visiting the Writing Center at least twenty-four hours in advance of the assignment due date is recommended.

 The writer is an active participant in the session.
-Our goal is to help you improve your overall skills (rather than merely working on one specific paper) by providing strategies and practice that will help you discover options and make choices you can build on independently.
+Our goal is to help you improve your overall skills rather than merely work on one specific paper.
+Our consultants provide strategies and guidance to help students become more effective writers.
 We are not a proofreading or editing service.
-Writers should proofread their papers before their sessions.
-We can, however, assist with proofreading and editing strategies that help you learn to recognize and correct grammatical errors.
+However, we can assist with proofreading and editing strategies that help you learn to recognize and correct grammatical errors independently.

 Writers who do not understand an assignment should speak with their professors prior to visiting the Writing Center.
-In the event that you arrive at a session without a clear understanding of the assignment in question, the Writing Consultant will recommend that you contact the professor immediately.
+If you do not have a clear understanding of the assignment in question, the writing consultant will recommend that you contact the professor immediately.

-Writing Consultants may offer suggestions for revision based on a professor's comments, but they do not predict or explain the grade on a paper.
+Writing consultants may offer suggestions for revision based on a professor's comments, but they do not predict, explain, or assess the validity of the grade on a paper.
 Consultants will encourage writers to take questions regarding grades directly to their professors.

-Unless you are utilizing one of the Writing Center computers or laptop stations, we ask that you work in the library or another space once you have completed your session so we can best assist other students.
+After a session in which the writer and consultant work on one or two goals defined by the writer, students are expected to produce writing independently.
+Unless you are utilizing one of the Writing Center computers, we ask that you work in the library or another space once you have completed your session so we can best assist other students.